Charles Donovan: Zoological works

 He took an interest in the study of butterflies and birds.
 After retirement he wrote a Catalogue of the Macrolepidoptera of Ireland (1936).
-Much of the field work for this was carried out in the area of Timoleague, Co.
-Cork when he was visiting his sisters there.
-He also studied butterflies in India.
+Much of the field work for this was carried out in the area of Timoleague, County Cork when he was visiting his sisters there.
+His twin sisters Bessie Donovan and Grace Lucas were notable collectors of Irish lepidoptera.
+His brother, the Reverend Richard Donovan, was also involved in collecting entomological specimens.
+Donovan also studied butterflies in India.
 In his diary before eight days of his death he made his last notes on butterflies.
 Some of his collections are still preserved in the Natural History Museum, London, and in Oxford.
 He also made personal investigations on malaria in monkeys in the Nilgiris.

 Personal life and later years

-Charles Donovan married Mary Wren Donovan, his cousin and daughter of Dr Henry Donovan, at Bombay in 1891.
+Charles Donovan married Mary Wren Donovan, his cousin and daughter of Dr. Henry Donovan, at Bombay in 1891.
 They had two daughters Helen and Amy, and a son Reagh.
 He was a dedicated doctor and inspirational leader that even the sweepers at Madras hospital were able to prepare excellent microscopic slides.
 He created his self-funded Madras Medical College Athletic Association and invited all the staff to join.
 He took classes wearing his convocation gown.

-After his retirement in 1919 he returned to UK and settled in a small village, Bourton-on-the-Water, at 'Camp House'.
+After his retirement in 1919, he returned to the UK and settled in a small village, Bourton-on-the-Water, Gloucestershire, at 'Camp House'.
 His wife died in 1940, and he lived with his two daughters; while his son studied engineering at Cambridge University.
 He died in 1951 in Moor Cottage Hospital in Bourton.
 All his children died too in their early adulthood without leaving him any grandchildren.